 Most indexes will require at least a few cross-references and it is important to know how to enter them.
-Let's enter a few cross-references into the index to learn the proper technique.
+Let's enter a few cross-references into our index to learn the proper technique.
 The cross-references to be entered are:

 '''

-new. see command, new

-merge

-see also export, import
+new. see command: new merge. see also export; import

 '''